-This is a legal term meaning “in private”.
-When a council goes in-camera, it means that the Council Meeting (as defined in the Municipal Government Act (MGA) is closed to the public.
+This is a legal term meaning "in private".
+When a council goes in closed session, it means that the Council Meeting (as defined in the Municipal Government Act (MGA) is closed to the public.

-Council members, the CAO, and any others included in the in-camera discussion are required to keep in confidence what was discussed until the item is discussed at a Council Meeting held in public.
+Council members, the CAO, and any others included in the closed session discussion are required to keep in confidence what was discussed until the item is discussed at a Council Meeting held in public.

-Section 197 of the MGA prohibits the passing of a resolution or bylaw during an in-camera session.
-If a direction or decision is reached in-camera, then a resolution must be made in the open meeting so that Council’s direction is recorded and acted upon.
+Section 197 of the MGA prohibits the passing of a resolution or bylaw during a closed session.
+If a direction or decision is reached in a closed session, then a resolution must be made in the open meeting so that Council's direction is recorded and acted upon.

-What can be discussed in-camera?
-The FOIP Act outlines the discussion items that would allow a council to go in-camera,
+What can be discussed in a closed session?
+The FOIP Act outlines the discussion items that would allow a council to go into a closed session,

 including where a public disclosure could be harmful to: